amulifts/html-tutorial/README.md

 ## HTML Styles and CSS

 HTML styles refers to the inline styling of HTML elements.
-You can use the `style` attribute to add styles to HTML elements, like this:
+We can use the `style` attribute to add styles to HTML elements, like this:

 ```html
 <p style="color: red; font-size: 20px;">This is a paragraph.</p>